 Fill the bottom of the first push pop with the crust, pat down as much as possible.
 Take the pastry bag and carefully stay in one place and squeeze the filling out approx 1.5 inches.

 Once the filling is in, top with the strawberries and garnish with whip cream.
 Refrigerate until ready to serve!

 I’m not not trying to brag or anything but this filling I created was delicious!
 You could easily use it as a fruit dip by itself!
 If you don’t have push pops, serve as a trifle and add a layer of whipped cream in the middle!
-A lot of people ask me where I got these push pops, I bought them from a friend but I know if you go on sites like Etsy you can find some for a reasonable price!
+A lot of people ask me where I got these push pops, I bought them on Amazon!

 I am a member of the Collective Bias™ Social Fabric® Community.
 This shop has been compensated as part of a social shopper insights study for Collective Bias™ and Safeway #CBias #SocialFabric